hansjhaland/mol3022-protein-secondary-structure-prediction/README.md

 ## Project files

+**main.exe** file is the main executable for this project.
+This is the easiest way to run the software

 **main.py** file controls the interaction between user and the prediction model.
 Run this for the main program functionality.

 **models.py** file contains the definition of the individual models used in the ensemble prediction.